oakes/java-assignments/crashcourse.md

 ### Writing Java in a file

 * Go to [IDEOne](http://ideone.com/).
-* Make a simple text-base game.
+* Make a simple text-based game.

 ```java
 import java.util.*;